nlpub/russe-wsi-kit/README.md

 # Making a submission (test dataset)

-Starting from the **15 of December** until the **15 of January** participants are provided with the test dataset.
-This means that you can use your models and make a real submission to the shared task.
+Starting from the **15 of December** until the **15 of January** you can make a submission to the shared task.
+All submissions after the 15 of January will not be considered for the final ranking.
 The submissions are performed via the [CodaLab](https://competitions.codalab.org/) platform.
 To participate, follow the steps below.

 ## Set by step instruction: how to submit